PFC CSKA Sofia II

 CSKA II (ЦСКА II) is a Bulgarian football team based in Sofia.
 Founded in 2016, it is the reserve team of CSKA Sofia, and played one season in the Second League, the second level of Bulgarian football in 2016-2017 and being restored in 2022 to play in the Third League.

-They ought to play at least one level below their main side, however, so CSKA II was ineligible for promotion to the First League and could not play in the Bulgarian Cup.
+Because of BFU regulations, CSKA II is ineligible for promotion to the First League and can not participate in the Bulgarian Cup.

 History

 In June 2016 CSKA II took the place of Litex Lovech II in the Bulgarian Second League.
 The team was selected by CSKA and Litex youth players.
 After Stamen Belchev took charge of the first team CSKA II's results worsened, and the team was relegated to South-West Third League on the final day of the season following a 1–2 away defeat by Vitosha Bistritsa.
 On 5 June 2017, the owners officially informed the Bulgarian Football Union that the team will not participate in the 2017–18 South-West Third League as the level was deemed too low for youth players' development.
 On 6 June 2017, the contract of the head coach Svetoslav Todorov was terminated.

-In end of May 2022, CSKA announced that they will restore its second team and will join Third League for the 2022/23 season.
+In end of May 2022, CSKA announced that they will restore the second team and join Third League for the 2022/23 season.

-From the 2024/2025 season, CSKA II will play in the second tier of Bulgarian football.
+In 2024/2025 season, CSKA II returned to the second tier of Bulgarian football.

 Squad

-For recent transfers, see Transfers summer 2025.
+For recent transfers, see Transfers summer 2026.

 For first team players, see CSKA Sofia.